A New Technology in Real Time Downhole Vibration, Pressure, and Temperature Measurement for Artificial Lift Systems

 Our Breakthrough In Downhole Telemetry

-Our R&D engineering group at GEO PSI has developed a new robust downhole telemetry for permanent downhole tools that greatly improves the speed, quantity, and quality of downhole data transmission.
+Our R&D engineering group at GEO PSI has developed a new robust downhole telemetry for our permanent downhole tools that greatly improves the speed, quantity, and quality of downhole data transmission.
 Similar to most other advanced permanent downhole gauges, GEO PSI’s transmits updated Pressure and Temperature readings once per second.

 The breakthrough development is that the GEO PSI tool sends a new comprehensive snapshot of the horizontal and vertical acceleration waveforms to surface every 20 seconds.
 Additionally, the GEO PSI tool is capable of sampling at multiple frequencies to suit the pump type.
 With this waveform, your gauge can determine not only peak vibration as other tools do, but downhole pump cards, velocity profiles, displacement, failure analysis, harmonics, and more.